panda3d/panda3d-docs/programming/shaders/compute-shaders.rst

       GraphicsEngine *engine = GraphicsEngine::get_global_ptr();
       engine->dispatch_compute(work_groups, sattr, win->get_gsg());

-Keep in mind that each call to ``dispatch_compute`` causes Panda3D to wait for the current frame to finish rendering.
+Keep in mind that each call to :meth:`~.GraphicsEngine.dispatch_compute()` causes Panda3D to wait for the current frame to finish rendering.
 This can be a very inefficient process, and you are not advised to use this method for operations that happen on a regular basis.

 Image access
 ------------